Skip to content

 Upload speed

-Upload speed is critical for online gaming, especially multiplayer and live-streaming activities.
-It influences the real-time responses for the in game actions and the video quality of the content you are streaming.
+Does upload speed affect gaming?
+Yes, upload speed is critical for online gaming, especially multiplayer games and live streaming gameplay on Twitch or YouTube in 1080p or 4K resolution.
+It ensures real-time responses for the in-game actions and determines the video quality of the content you are streaming.

 Data

-Data refers to the amount of information transferred over an internet connection.
-It is measured in megabytes (MB), Gigabytes (GB) and terabytes (TB).
+Data refers to the amount of information transferred over your internet connection.
+It is measured in Megabytes (MB), Gigabytes (GB) and Terabytes (TB).

 Find your speed